crowdAI/mapping-challenge-round2-starter-kit/README.md

   "gpu":false
 }
 ```
 This is used to map your submission to the said challenge.
-And to specify if your code will need a GPU or not.
-You will be provided with a NVIDIA Titan-X (Maxwell Series) GPU.
+And to specify if your code will need a GPU or not, and if you specify `true` for the GPU, then you will be provided with a **NVIDIA Titan-X (Maxwell Series) GPU**.

 * `Dockerfile`
 Each repository should have a valid Dockerfile which should build an image for your code.